anaharri/anaharri/README.md

 ### 🚀 Where I'm headed

 I hope to have time in the next few months, before 2021 is over, to:
-- Sharpen my web desgin skills,
+- Sharpen my web design skills,
 - master Figma,
 - start learning a new programming language (I'm looking at you, Go).